keyle2112/Analytics-Portfolio/README.md

 This repository highlights my work across Python, SQL, and data analysis projects, with a growing focus on music and entertainment applications.

-For a broader view of my work across culture, live production, and creative projects, visit my personal website: [keynesle.com](https://keynesle.com)
+For a broader view of my work across culture, live production, and creative projects, visit my [personal website](https://keynesle.com).

 ## Table of Contents
 * [About](#about)